Enabling e-Navigation: Today and Tomorrow

 Many of the significant infrastructure requirements still to be developed or implemented deal with e-navigation’s information management framework.
 While general application for some of them lies in the future understanding what’s ahead is important.
 The material presented needs to convey a sense of when and how those initiatives will affect them.
 Presentations also need to discuss supporting services, such as communications links, and touch where appropriate on how the information involved is to be presented.

-Moderator: Captain Mike Trent, Managing Director, Maritime Technology Associates, LLC
+Moderator: Captain Mike Trent, Managing Director, Maritime Technology Associates

-e-NAVIGATION Strategy Implementation Plan : Given that many among the Target Delegates may not be familiar with the manner in which implementation is planned, a review of the IMO‘s intent will be a good stage setter for discussions, as well as helping delegates place specific actions discussed in context.
-It also provides an opportunity to show that implementation is lagging the Plan’s timetable and help understand the causes thereof.
+Given that many among the Target Delegates may not be familiar with IMO’s work, a review of the IMO‘s latest developments in terms of maritime radiocommunications and use of digital information will be a good stage setter for discussions, as well as helping delegates place specific actions discussed in context.

 e-Navigation Solutions: The presentation should explain IMO’s Prioritized Solutions that is based on the work of the e-Navigation Correspondence Group and the Gap Analysis.
 The 16 Maritime Services will be explained, particularly their relationship to the Maritime Connectivity Platform and communications requirements.
 The three Services of most interest are MS 1 VTS Information Service, MS 5 Maritime Safety Information and MS 8 Vessel-Shore Reporting Service.